-The Refuge offers holistic and experiential residential treatment for eating disorders.
+The Refuge offers holistic and experiential residential treatment for eating disorders through our stand-alone treatment program, Oak House at The Refuge.
 We provide a serene, secluded healing environment for eating disorder recovery, with a focus on identifying and addressing the underlying issues that have been affecting your health and well-being.

 Learn more about treatment for eating disorders at The Refuge, A Healing Place

 Eating disorders are complex challenges that resist simple solutions.
 If you or someone you care about has been struggling with an eating disorder, it is important for you to understand that professional treatment is necessary.